Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Experimental Setup

 \paragraph{Base Model.} We use Qwen2.5-Coder-7B~\citep{hui2024qwen2} for our experiments.
 We also report additional results with Llama-3.1-8B in Appendix~\ref{app:llama3.1}, which further demonstrate the generalizability of our approach across different model architectures.

 \paragraph{Evaluation Metric.} We evaluate watermarking methods across three dimensions: Correctness, Detectability, and Imperceptibility.
 Correctness uses pass@k~(k=1,5), detectability is measured by AUROC with a $z$-score test, and imperceptibility by perplexity computed with StarCoder2-7B.
-We use the \texttt{STEM} framework to integrate these three axes into a single composite score.
-For main results (Tables~\ref{tab:experimental_results_main_a} and~\ref{tab:experimental_results_main_b}), we adopt the equal-weight configuration $(\tfrac13,\tfrac13,\tfrac13)$ as a neutral.
+We use the \texttt{STEM} metric to integrate these three axes into a single composite score.
+For the main results (Tables~\ref{tab:experimental_results_main_a} and~\ref{tab:experimental_results_main_b}), we adopt an equal-weight configuration $(\tfrac13,\tfrac13,\tfrac13)$.
 We further analyze weight settings with alternative configurations in Appendix~\ref{app:stem-grid}.

 \paragraph{Implementation Details.}